finalist/liferay-lam/documentation.md

 The following script shows how to define a custom field in your script:

     create.customField (
-        name: 'fieldTest',
+		name: 'fieldGroupTest',
-	    type: CustomFieldType.TEXT,
+		type: CustomFieldType.TEXT_GROUP,
-        defaultValue: 'test',
+		defaultValue: 'a,b,c',
 		entityName: Entities.user,
-        roles: [Roles.guest, Roles.user]
+		roles: [Roles.guest, Roles.user],
+		displayType: DisplayType.CHECKBOX
 	)

-If the custom field called 'fieldTest' already exists, it will be overwritten.
+If the custom field of this name already exists, it will be overwritten.
 For each custom field you have to define a name, a type (string or integer are the only two supported types at this moment), an entity name (the supported entities are listed in the table below), a default value, and the roles that will be allowed to view and update the custom field.
+For custom fields of the type TEXT_GROUP, you can also define a displayType.
 The newly created field will be added to the default Liferay instance.

 At the moment the following entities are supported: